fride/fride/README.md

 ### Hi there 👋

+This is Jan's stuff.
+I have no idea what I will put in here.

 <!--
 **fride/fride** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.